FAIRmat-NFDI/nomad-semantic-web-service/docs/how_to/use_this_plugin.md

    save also checks the facility's advertised technique vocabulary (`detected_technique_ontology`) and flags a `vocabulary_warning` if it disagrees with your `vocabulary` selection, without changing it.
-4. Toggle `use_real_icat` to query the real ESRF ICAT+ endpoint instead of the local demo data (requires network access to `icatplus.esrf.fr`).
+4. `use_real_icat` (on by default) queries the real ESRF ICAT+ endpoint instead of the local demo data (requires network access to `icatplus.esrf.fr`); turn it off to explore the bundled demo catalogue offline.
 Each real match's `ids_status` (`ONLINE`/`ARCHIVED`/`RESTORING`/...) is filled in at the same time — real ICAT+ archives older public datasets to tape, and only `ONLINE` ones download immediately.
 Toggle `require_online` to drop